Construction Product Quality Guide released

 “The Guide will increase awareness, provide guidance, understanding, and improved decision making in the procurement and compliance issues of construction products.

-It is hoped that the Guide will provide procurers with greater clarity, reduce confusion and assist to ‘de-mystify’ matters relating to the conformance of construction products in Australia.”
+It is hoped that the Guide will provide procurers and construction tenders with greater clarity, reduce confusion and assist to ‘de-mystify’ matters relating to the conformance of construction products in Australia.”

 MASSIVE COST OF POOR MATERIAL CHOICE

 Evidence suggests that the market penetration of non-conforming products in several key construction product sectors in Australia may be up to 50%.
 This is a sobering and alarming statistic.